EdwardShiung/AutoBreak_VSCode-Extension/README.md

-# Delete Function Extension
+# AutoBreak

 ## Introduction

-This is a VSCode extension designed to quickly delete functions.
-Currently, this feature is limited to general functions, and support for arrow functions, function expressions, etc., has not yet been added.
+This is a VSCode extension designed to quickly display Breakpoint.

 ## Installation